EricHogue/EricHogue.github.io/_posts/2021-12-06-MetasploitCommunityCTF.md

 The first flag was 3bb0409396fdc4e168c9185929af8347.

-I knew on which card it would have needed to be submitted because neoh had already did it.
+I knew on which card it would have needed to be submitted because neoh had already done it.

 But the real way to find out was to look at the image.
 To do that, I used scp to get the image on my machine and then opened the image.